• Skip to main content

 Instructions

-• Close lid, and set the valve to "sealing" or natural release.
+• Add chicken, oil, a splash of water, and all the spices to your Instant Pot.
+Close the lid, and set the valve to "sealing" or natural release.
 Press "manual", and set to cook for 12 minutes.
-Note: If your Instant Pot gives you the "burn" error message, add 1/4 cup of water or chicken broth and try again!

-• While the chicken is cooking, make the yogurt sauce.
-Combine the yogurt, fresh dill, lemon juice, dijon mustard, garlic powder, and minced/grated cucumber in a medium bowl and set aside.
+• While the chicken is cooking, make the yogurt dill sauce.
+Combine all the yogurt dill sauce ingredients in a medium bowl and set aside.

-• After the 12 minutes is complete, allow the Instant Pot to sit for about 5 minutes with the valve set to "sealing".
-Once the 5 minutes is complete, change the valve to "venting" and allow all the steam to be released before opening the lid.
+• After the 12 minutes is complete, allow the Instant Pot to sit for 5 minutes, then release the pressure carefully.
+Once the pressure is released, remove the chicken and shred it.

-• Remove the chicken and shred.
-Return the shredded chicken to the Instant Pot, coating it in the leftover juices and spices.
+• Return the shredded chicken to the Instant Pot, tossing it in the leftover juices and spices.

 Video